headline-design/pipeline-morra-reach/Workshop.md

 We simply get the information we need from Player1 and do not publish it, we instead publish a commitment to it, and we use a cryptographic commitment scheme to make sure its correct after Player2 has made his move; hereby ensuring the secrecy of information and still maintaining it's integrity.

 # Assertion Insertion
 Due to simplicity of the code there is not a big concern about the assertions.But in the code above we make knowledge  assertions to make sure Player2 does not know what player1 has played.
-The lone of code below is responsible for that assertion:
+The line of code below is responsible for that assertion:
 ```rsh
   unknowable(B,A(_finger1,_prediction1,_finger1Salt,_prediction1Salt))
 ```
-We also assert that the balance does not changw after the while loop with the line:
+We also assert that the balance does not change after the while loop with the line:
 ```rsh
 assert(balance()==2*wager)
 ```